naveen-m0804/Recipe-API-development/README.md

 ## How the Frontend Gets Recipes

 The core task of our frontend is to display recipes.
 Since the backend is the source of truth for recipe data, the frontend needs to ask the backend for it.
-This is where the [Backend API Endpoints](02_backend_api_endpoints_.md) we discussed come into play.
+This is where the Backend API Endpoints we discussed come into play.

 When you open `http://localhost:5000` in your browser, here's a simplified sequence of events involving the frontend:

 1. Your browser requests `/` from the Flask server.
-2. The Flask server responds by sending the `static/index.html` file ([Chapter 1: Flask Web Server](01_flask_web_server_.md)).
+2. The Flask server responds by sending the `static/index.html` file
 3. Your browser starts reading `index.html`.
 4.  `index.html` contains links to `static/styles.css` and `static/app.js`.
 Your browser requests these files from the server.
 5. The server sends `styles.css` and `app.js` (again, via the static file serving route from Chapter 1).
 6. Your browser applies the styles from `styles.css` to the page structure defined in `index.html`.
 7. Your browser starts executing the JavaScript code in `app.js`.
 8. The JavaScript code in `app.js` initiates a request to one of the backend API endpoints, like `/api/recipes/search`, often including parameters for pagination or filters.
-9. The backend receives this request, processes it (fetches data from the database, as we'll see in later chapters), and sends back the recipe data as a JSON response ([Chapter 2: Backend API Endpoints](02_backend_api_endpoints_.md)).
+9. The backend receives this request, processes it (fetches data from the database, as we'll see in later chapters), and sends back the recipe data as a JSON response Chapter 2: Backend API Endpoints.
 10. The JavaScript code in `app.js` receives the JSON data from the backend.
 11. The JavaScript code takes this data and dynamically builds the HTML elements needed to display the recipe list (e.g., creates rows in a table).
 12. The JavaScript code updates the appropriate part of the `index.html` page in your browser to show the newly created HTML containing the recipes.